VirginieBonhomme/AWS-Cloud-Security-Reconnaissance-and-Mitigation/README.md

-# Portfolio Lab: AWS Cloud Security — Reconnaissance and Mitigation
+# AWS Cloud Security — Reconnaissance and Mitigation

 ## Objective
 This lab demonstrates my ability to identify and mitigate vulnerabilities in a cloud environment using AWS and Kali Linux.
 I simulated a misconfigured AWS environment, conducted reconnaissance to exploit its vulnerabilities, and applied security measures to secure the system.